From Benchmarks to Business Impact: Deploying IBM Generalist Agent in Enterprise Production: Benchmarks and Pilot Evaluation

 \section{Benchmarks and Pilot Evaluation}

 \paragraph{State-of-the-art Benchmarks.} CUGA achieves state-of-the-art results on both WebArena and AppWorld, ranking first among published agents.
 Tables~\ref{tab:webarena} and \ref{tab:appworld} present detailed per-application and per-level outcomes.
-On WebArena, CUGA attains an overall accuracy of \textbf{61.7\%}, with strongest performance on Reddit (75.5\%) and Map (64.2\%).
+On WebArena, CUGA attains an overall accuracy of \textbf{61.7\%}, with the strongest performance on Reddit (75.5\%) and Map (64.2\%).
 On AppWorld's "Test-Challenge" dataset, CUGA reaches \textbf{48.2\%} overall scenario completion, with particularly high success on Level~1 tasks (87.5\% scenario completion).
 These results demonstrate that the CUGA architecture is competitive with--and in many cases surpasses--specialized systems.
-More detilas can be found in Appendix \ref{dataset:webarena} and \ref{dataset:appworld}
+More details can be found in the Appendix.

 These results validate the design of CUGA as a generalist computer-using agent: once the APIs and tools available to each sub-agent are defined, the planner–executor architecture can be configured to operate across domains without task-specific re-engineering.
 In practice, enterprises need only onboard their APIs and specify governance constraints for CUGA to extend its capabilities to new workflows.